smart-data-models/dataModel.WaterDistributionManagementEPANET/Tank/doc/spec.md

 # Tank

 ## Description
-This entity contains a harmonised description of a generic Tank made for the Water Network Management domain.
+This entity contains an harmonised description of a generic Tank made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.

 ## Data Model